Turning Flowchart into Dialog: Augmenting Flowchart-grounded Troubleshooting Dialogs via Synthetic Data Generation

 \section{Conclusions}

-In this paper, we explore the synthetic dialogue generation as a data augmentation approach with pre-trained model for flowchart-grounded troubleshooting dialogue (FTD) systems.
-In futher, in order to incorporate dialogue-specific features efficiently, we present a planning-based generative model \da for generating synthetic dialogues on troubleshooting dialogue task.
+In this paper, we explore the synthetic dialogue generation as a data augmentation approach with pre-trained model for flowchart-grounded troubleshooting dialogue systems.
+In further, in order to incorporate dialogue-specific features efficiently, we present a planning-based generative model \da for generating synthetic dialogues on troubleshooting dialogue task.
 The generated augmented dataset is then used to train an FTD systems.
 Experiments on the \textit{FloDial} benchmark show the effectiveness of our proposed method.
-In the future, we plan to generalise our method to more complex dialogues, and apply it to other dialogue tasks, including negotiation dialogues.
+In the future, we plan to generalise our method to more complex dialogues, and apply it to other tasks.